-- 1. Focus on the most critical business results.
-Results reported should cover the most important requirements for your organisation's success, highlighted in your Organisational Profile and in the Strategic Planning, Customer and Market Focus, and Process Management Categories. - 2.
-Note the meaning of the four key requirements from the Scoring Guidelines for effective reporting of results data: - performance levels that are reported on a meaningful measurement scale - trends to show directions of results and rates of change - comparisons to show how results compare with those of other, appropriately selected organisations - breadth and importance of results to show that all important results are included and segmented, (e.g., by important customer, workforce, process, and product line group).
+I. Focus on the most critical organizational performance results.

+Results reported should cover the most important requirements for your organization's success, highlighted in your Organizational Profile and in the Strategic Planning, Customer and Market Focus, and Process Management Categories.

+2. Note the meaning of the four key requirements from the Scoring Guidelines for effective reporting of results data:

+- performance levels that are reported on a meaningful measurement scale - trends to show directions of results and rates of change - comparisons to show how results compare with those of other, appropriately selected organizations breadth and importance of results to show that all important results are included and segmented (e.g., by important customer, workforce, process, and product line groups)